Start9Labs/bitcoind-startos/docs/instructions.md

 The target of pruning on your Embassy is configurable and set by default to the minimum of 550MB (0.55 GB!), meaning the resulting blockchain will occupy a negligible amount of storage space.
 The maximum amount of blockchain data you can retain depends on the storage capacity your device.
 The config menu will not permit you to select a target that exceeds a certain percentage of your device's available capacity.

 For most use cases, we recommend sticking with a very low pruning setting.

-## Backups

-When you backup Bitcoin Core, the blockchain and UTXO set are not included in the backup.
-This makes backups very fast, but it means if you need to recover from backup, the node will have to resync.